Home Report Leith

 In terms of local education, Leith is home to Leith Academy, one of the oldest state secondary schools in Scotland, and to the Leith School of Art, which along with Glasgow School of Art is one of only two independent art schools in Scotland.
 As for Primary Education, there is Leith Primary, Victoria Primary, and St. Mary’s Primary.
 Naturally being so close to Edinburgh there are numerous private, further, and higher education establishments practically on Leith’s doorstep.

-As of November 2021, the average price for a residential property in Leith stood at £257,802.
-This is a rise of 1.74% in the last three months since August 2021 and a rise of 5.84% since November 2020.
+As of January 2024, the average price for a residential property in Leith stood at £245,000.
 This average hides quite a range though and a significant number of properties sell well above this figure.

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Leith and wider Edinburgh area property market that nobody else can.